JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 }
 ```
 if one runs the program, it prints `42`.
 However, `suspendMe` does not return `42`.
 It just suspends and returns nothing.
 By the way,
-`suspendMe`'s continuation has type `Continuation<Int>`, i.e., the return type of the function is used as a type argument of `Continuation`
+`suspendMe`'s continuation has type `Continuation<Int>`, i.e., the compiler moves function's return to type argument of the `Continuation`
-interface, as I mentioned in the previous section (about continuation-passing style).
+interface I mentioned in the previous section (about continuation-passing style).

 The state-machine section touched upon the `$result` variable inside the `invokeSuspend` function.
 The listing shows the `invokeSuspend`
 function of `a`, but, unlike the previous example, with its signature: